 - Orders were made restraining a parent from allowing the children to participate in any Bar or Bat Mitzvah, on the basis that the children should be exposed to the competing religions of both parents but not forced to commit to either;

-Importantly, the court affirmed in the widely publicised case of Elspeth v Peter that it is not appropriate for the Court to adopt a preference for one religion over another.
+It is important to note how the court affirmed in the widely publicised case of Elspeth v Peter that it is not appropriate for the Court to adopt a preference for one religion over another.
 Rather, in each case the Court is required to consider all the circumstances, come to an understanding of how the relevant religious beliefs and practices affect the child and their relationship with both their parents and wider community, and determine what parenting orders should be made in the best interests of the child.